-Menpo unambiguously uses .pkl as it's choice of extension for pickle files.
-Menpo also supports automatic importing of gzip compressed pickle files - matching files with extension pkl.gz will be automatically ungzipped and imported.
+Menpo unambiguously uses .pkl as it's choice of extension for Pickle files.
+Menpo also supports automatic importing and exporting of gzip compressed pickle files - just choose a filepath ending pkl.gz and gzip compression will automatically be applied.
+Compression can massively reduce the filesize of a pickle file at the cost of longer import and export times.

 Note that this is a function returns a LazyList.
-Therefore, the function will return immediately and indexing into the returned list will load the landmarks at run time.
+Therefore, the function will return immediately and indexing into the returned list will load a pickle at run time.
 If all pickles should be loaded, then simply wrap the returned LazyList in a Python list.

-- •pattern (str) The glob path pattern to search for pickles.
-Every pickle file found to match the glob will be imported one by one. - •max\pickles (positive int, optional) If not None, only import the first max\pickles found.
-Else, import all. - •shuffle (bool, optional) If True, the order of the returned pickles will be randomised.
-If False, the order of the returned pickles will be alphanumerically ordered. - •as\generator (bool, optional) If True, the function returns a generator and assets will be yielded one after another when the generator is iterated over. - •verbose (bool, optional) If True progress of the importing will be dynamically reported.
+•pattern (str) - A glob path pattern to search for pickles.
+Every pickle found to match the glob will be imported one by one.
+See pickle\paths for more details of what pickles will be found.

+•max\pickles (positive int, optional) - If not None, only import the first max\pickles found.
+Else, import all.

+•shuffle (bool, optional) - If True, the order of the returned pickles will be randomised.
+If False, the order of the returned pickles will be alphanumerically ordered.

+•as\generator (bool, optional) - If True, the function returns a generator and assets will be yielded one after another when the generator is iterated over.

+•verbose (bool, optional) - If True progress of the importing will be dynamically reported with a progress bar.

-Returnslazy\list (LazyList or generator of Python objects) - A LazyList or generator yielding Python objects inside the pickle files found to match the glob pattern provided.
+Returnslazy\list (LazyList or generator of Python objects) - A LazyList or generator yielding whatever Python objects are present in the Pickle file instances that match the glob pattern provided.

-Raises Value Error - If no pickles are found at the provided glob.
+RaisesValueError - If no pickles are found at the provided glob.